WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Build-in macros now compare against the current file size, not the size reported when loading the file (notably, you can launch DELETE_CRE_EFFECT twice on the same CRE file).
+  * 'Press ENTER to exit.' is always displayed if a component failed installing (unless you explicitly use --no-exit-pause).

 Version 224:
   * Fixed a regression in ADD_PROJECTILE and friends.
   * DECOMPRESS_BIFF added.